-IFEU was established in 1980.
-It is a wholly owned indirect subsidiary of Intercontinental Exchange Inc. (Intercontinental Exchange) which is listed on the New York Stock Exchange.
-Intercontinental Exchange owns a number of markets, and clearing and settlement services.
-This includes ICE Clear Europe which provides the clearing and settlement services for IFEU.
+IFEU was established in 1980, and is a wholly owned indirect subsidiary of Intercontinental Exchange Inc. (Intercontinental Exchange), which is listed on the New York Stock Exchange.
+Intercontinental Exchange owns a number of markets, as well as clearing and settlement services.
+This includes ICE Clear Europe, which provides the clearing and settlement services for IFEU.